-Transportation services, infrastructure, and information need to meet the needs of real users — women, youth, seniors, people with disabilities, and visitors.
+Transit must meet the needs of diverse customers — women, youth, seniors, immigrants, minorities, and people with disabilities.

 Transportation is the life blood of cities.
 Sustainable urban growth depends on people choosing public and shared modes of transport over driving alone.
 Instead of congestion, emissions, noise, fatalities and costly parking, people want affordable, convenient, and high-quality accessibility.
 Public transportation has to compete with the myriad other, well-marketed, on-demand, sexy options.
 The key is high-quality public transportation services and networks.

 What is high-quality public transportation?
 Transportation designed for real people, connected into a seamless network.
 This means transportation services, infrastructure and information that meet the needs of users -- families, the elderly, people with disabilities, people traveling with stuff (e.g. suitcases, strollers, wares) and tourists.
 Integrating separate transport services into a network makes traveling around for work, school, errands, and leisure more convenient, affordable and efficient.

 Design reviews (audits, heuristic evaluation) of transit infrastructure, information & mobile apps to identify opportunities to improve user experience.

 Translate transit operational plans into user information (signage, maps).